Distilleries/MailerSaver/README.md

 ##Send an email
-It's exactly the same of laravel mailer.
+It's exactly the same than the laravel mailer.

 Example: